-I love quick and easy mason jar salads.
+I love a quick and easy mason jar salad.
 They’re easy to store, plus easy for grab n’ go eating on those busy days.
 Healthy can be easy!
 Read on for this great salad, as well as some tips for creating healthy, fast meals.

 A delicious fall mason jar salad